 Precaution with Low and High Potassium intake

 Deficiency of potassium in a body is very rare.
-According to Keith T. Veltri, and Carly Mason, deficiency of potassium happens when your body lost lot of water.
-This is possible when you are in medical situation like chronic vomiting or chronic diarrhea.
+According to Keith T. Veltri, and Carly Mason, deficiency of potassium happens when your body lost a lot of water.
+This is possible when you are in medical situations like chronic vomiting or chronic diarrhea.

-Potassium deficiency can be corrected by consuming normal level of potassium in to your diet.
+Potassium deficiency can be corrected by consuming the normal level of potassium into your diet.
 You can follow Dietary Reference Intake Instructions for adequate intake of potassium form optimal health.

 As soon as potassium level increases in our body.
-Kidney filters it out through the way urine and sweat.
-Excess potassium remains in the body (hyperkalemia) if kidney is not working perfectly or not effective in filter it out.
+A kidney filters it out through the way urine and sweat.
+Excess potassium remains in the body (hyperkalemia) if a kidney is not working perfectly or not effective in the filter it out.